teamputtygen/hn-docs/docs/researcher/hpcaas.rst

 The advantages of this approach are:

+ - The resources can be tuned precisely to the requirements of the calculation.
  - The user avoids the administrative overhead in having to deploy and manage a batch cluster.
- - The resources can be tuned precisely to the requirements of the calculation.
- - Potentially complex user management can be avoided as this cluster serves a single user and single job.
+ - Questions of authentication and authorization are sidestepped because the deployed cluster serves a single user and single job.

-The primary disadvantage comes from the overhead in provisioning the resources.
-However, most cloud infrastructure can provision all resources within a few minutes at most.
-Although already small, the provisioning overhead is miniscule compared to the hours or days that a typical HPC job takes to complete.
+The only apparent disadvantage is the overhead in provisioning the resources.
+Most cloud infrastructure can now provision all resources within a few minutes, so the overheads are already small.
+Taking into account that typical HPC jobs last hours or days, the overhead is miniscule in comparison.

 An example application has been provided that demonstrates how to create a parameterized SlipStream application that creates and uses a raw cluster.
-The example uses the FDMNES_ application from the European Synchrotron Radiation Facility (ESRF_).
+The example uses the FDMNES application from the European Synchrotron Radiation Facility (ESRF_).

 The architecture of the application is shown in the figure below.